stephenslab/mixsqp/README.md

 ### Updating the C++ source and documentation

-When any changes are made to [roxygen2][roxygen2] markup or to the C++ code in the "src" directory, simply run `devtools::document()` to update the [RcppExports.cpp](src/RcppExports.cpp), the NAMESPACE file, and the package documentation files (in the "man" directory),
+When any changes are made to [roxygen2][roxygen2] markup or to the C++ code in the src directory, simply run `devtools::document()` to update the [RcppExports.cpp](src/RcppExports.cpp), the NAMESPACE file, and the package documentation files in the man directory.

 ### Updating the pkgdown site